rtlabs-com/p-net/doc/getting_started_linux.rst

         --help       Show this help text and exit
         -h           Show this help text and exit
         -v           Incresase verbosity
+        -f           Reset to factory settings, and store to file.
+Exit.
+        -r           Remove stored files and exit.
+        -g           Show stack details and exit.
+Repeat for more details.
-        -i INTERF    Set Ethernet interface name.
+        -i INTERF    Name of Ethernet interface to use.
 Defaults to eth0 -s NAME      Set station name.
+Defaults to rt-labs-dev  Only used if not already available in storage file.
-Defaults to rt-labs-dev -b FILE      Path to read button1.
+        -b FILE      Path (absolute or relative) to read button1.
 Defaults to not read button1.
-        -d FILE      Path to read button2.
+        -d FILE      Path (absolute or relative) to read button2.
 Defaults to not read button2.
+        -p PATH      Absolute path to storage directory.
+Defaults to use current directory.

 Run the sample application::